Try Semrush

 Let’s face it:

-For example, my intro from this post is only 6 lines:
+For example, the intro from this post is only eight lines:

-The PPP Formula is KILLING it for me right now.
+This formula that’s KILLING it for Backlinko right now.

 The PPP formula

-Now I’m going to break down each part of the PPP formula…
+Let’s break down each part of the PPP formula.
+And look at real-life examples.

 Just let your reader know EXACTLY what to expect.